DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### Which of the following are correct about traditional Finance?
+##### Which of the following are correct about Traditional Finance?

-- [x]  Traditional Finance is centralized and allows censorship.
+- [x]  Traditional Finance is centralized and allows censorship
-- [x]  Traditional Finance is inefficient and takes most of the interest from borrowers.
+- [x]  Traditional Finance is inefficient and takes a higher margin of interest from borrowers
-- [ ]  Traditional Finances provides loans without any agreements and paperworks.
+- [ ]  Traditional Finances provides loans without any agreements and paperworks
-- [x]  Traditional Finance is less riskier as its regulated.
+- [x]  Traditional Finance is less riskier as its regulated

-Hint: NoHint
+Hint: Centralized

-Explanation: TradFi is centralized and simpler for the user end when compared to DeFi.
-Traditional Finances takes most of the interest from borrowers.
+Explanation: Traditional finance, when compared to decentralized finance, is centralized and simpler for the end user.
+However, traditional finance also takes a higher margin of interest from borrowers.
+Traditional finance is less riskier as its regulated.

 Sub Topics: lending-borrowing-tradFi